framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 #### Unused settings

-This category has nothing that needs to be touched.
+This category does not need to be tweaked.

+**Flip X / Y**
+Fixes bokeh shape based on camera movement axes.
+The default setting of flipped X and unflipped Y appears to be standard across all games.

 ---